 Southwest works very differently than most other US carriers.
 Instead of having their flight schedule available 330 days out, they push out their booking window in batches every now and then.
-As of right now, you can only book Southwest flights through January 5, 2020, but starting tomorrow, they will extend their reservation schedule through March 6, 2020.
-NOTE: The schedule has now been extended!
+As of right now, you can only book Southwest flights through March 6, 2020, but starting tomorrow, they will extend their reservation schedule through April 13, 2020.

 - Paid for the flight (non-refundable fare)… You will receive a voucher for the difference in fare price (or full fare price if you are canceling) to be used one year from the date the flight was originally purchased (NOT the date the change/cancelation took place).
 This voucher is non-transferable.
 The voucher will be tied to the confirmation number of the original flight.
 There is NO fee for this.